 Pregnancy Discrimination in the Workplace

 Hotels should be educated on how to avoid allegations of discrimination by pregnant employers.
-Here are some basic facts you should know:

 Federal law protects pregnant employees from discrimination.
 An employer must make reasonable accommodations for the employee under the Pregnancy Discrimination Act of 1978.
 This could include modified tasks, alternative assignment, etc. Here is some information from the Equal Opportunity Employment Commission (EEOC), the federal agency that regulates pregnancy issues: